 So you can see the benefits are pretty compelling.
 Because it is non-recourse, the only way HUD can recoup losses should there be a mortgage default is to take back the property.
 Therefore, they are primarily looking at these two things:

 - Will it actually be built?
-Therefore developer and team credibility and past experience is critical.
+That means developer and team credibility and past experience is critical.

-As far as the drawbacks, when talking to seasoned investors some of them were against the program.
+When talking to seasoned investors, some of them were against this HUD multifamily loan program due to some drawbacks.
 Here’s what they said.

 - Takes a long time